cenfun/monocart-coverage-reports/README.md

 };
 await new CoverageReport(coverageOptions).generate();
 ```

+## Resolve `sourcePath` for the Source Files
 If the source file comes from the sourcemap, then its path is a virtual path.
-Using the `sourcePath` option to convert it.
+Using the `sourcePath` option to resolve a custom path.
+For example, we have tested multiple dist files, which contain some common files.
+We hope to merge the coverage of the same files, so we need to unify the `sourcePath` in order to be able to merge the coverage data.
 ```js
 const coverageOptions = {
     sourcePath: (filePath) => {